Skip to content

 7. Uganda

 Uganda makes its first appearance on the list.
 Uganda can be a money-smart place to settle down.
-The rents are 93% lower than New York, and you’ll earn some of the highest interest rates in the world on your deposit accounts.
+The rents are 93% lower than in New York, and you’ll earn some of the highest interest rates in the world on your deposit accounts.

 World Position: 33

-One cannot talk of tourism and safari without mentioning the country Kenya.
+One cannot discuss tourism and safari without mentioning the country of Kenya.
 It’s an enjoyable country for such.
-And so is it too when it comes to costs of living.
+And so it is too when it comes to the costs of living.
+Despite some recent electoral challenges, Kenya is one of the largest economies in East Africa, and its government is generally perceived as stable.

 As one of the cheapest countries to live and work, Kenya offers plenty of time to do what you love.